 - Enshrining humanitarian principles in law: The GPA enshrines the globally-recognized principles of the impartiality, independence, and neutrality of humanitarian assistance in US law, and specifies that humanitarian response should be primarily civilian in nature.
 These principles are the bedrock of international humanitarian response and are critical to ensuring that aid reaches those in need effectively and securely.

 - Improvements to transparency and accountability: The bill takes a range of measures to make U.S. assistance more accountable, update monitoring and evaluation of U.S. assistance, and make it more transparent both to U.S. taxpayers and to recipients of aid.

 - Establishing peace-building and conflict mitigation as priorities for U.S. assistance: The GPA establishes that addressing conflict should be a top priority for US assistance.
 This is critically important, as we have seen over the years how the incidence of conflict can threaten humanitarian and development gains and undermine stability.

 - Promotes sustainability of development efforts: The bill brings local ownership and accountability to the front and center of program design and implementation giving voice to local concerns and prioritizing a partnership approach that will ensure long-term results and ultimately an exit plan for US assistance.

 These and many other elements of the bill would constitute major steps forward.
 It is past time for Congress and the Administration to come together and begin updating the Foreign Assistance Act, using this excellent blueprint as a foundation.

 About Mercy Corps: Mercy Corps helps people turn the crises they confront into the opportunities they deserve.
 Driven by local needs, our programs provide communities in the world’s toughest places with the tools and support they need to transform their own lives.
-Our worldwide team in 40 countries is improving the lives of 19 million people.
+Our worldwide team in over 40 countries is improving the lives of 19 million people.
 For more information, see mercycorps.org.